 An Introduction to Ignite+

 At Ignite+ we took the important decision to not sell our products online as we feel it’s so important to buy the correct product for your needs, not just your budget or taste.

 We’ve been fitting stoves for many years.
-We know what stoves are particularly popular and we’ve selected some top brands and models with useful information and pros and cons on our ‘featured stoves’ page
+We know what stoves are particularly popular and we’ve selected some top brands and models with useful information and pros and cons on our ‘showroom’ page

 That’s why we come out and talk to you.
 Face to face as it should be for FREE.

 No pushy sales.
 Just useful, impartial advice and lots and lots of ideas and inspiration so you can start to make sense of what you’re actually wanting to do with your fireplace.

 We show you how your stove will look in your room using the very latest software and we’ll follow it up with a fully itemised and descriptive quote.